 So, fill a clean bucket with tap water and treat it with a conditioner.
 This will balance its pH and minimize any dangerous chemicals that might harm your fish.
-You’ll also want to ensure that the water you’re replacing matches the temperature and salinity of the water in your tank as closely as possible.
+You’ll also want to ensure that the water you’re replacing matches the water temperature and salinity in your tank as closely as possible.
 Again, adding drastically different water can create a dangerous situation for the life in your aquarium.

 If you have a saltwater aquarium, you’ll need to buy saltwater from a local pet store (they often sell them in refillable, 5-gallon jugs) or mix your own using aquarium salt and RODI water.
-After you’ve prepared your saltwater, make sure to check the salinity so you know whether it matches what’s already in your tank.
+After you’ve prepared your saltwater, make sure to check the salinity, so you know whether it matches what’s already in your tank.

 Preparing Your Tank